-Graythwaite Charitable Trust Notes to and forming part of the financial statements for the year ended 30 June 2016 b) Valuation techniques, inputs and processes
+Graythwaite Charitable Trust Notes to and forming part of the financial statements for the year ended 30 June 2017

-Fair value measurement of non-financial assets (continued)
+7. Fair value measurement of non-financial assets (continued)

-For land, buildings and infrastructure systems the Trust obtains external valuations by an independent valuer every three years.
+For land and buildings the Trust obtains external valuations by an independent valuer every three years.
+The valuer used is an independent person and is not an employee of the Trust.